Honors Program

 Honors Pathways

-Honors Pathways are not fixed curricula but must be constructed in consultation with departmental and Honors faculty and advisors.
+Honors Pathways are not fixed curricula; members who pursue these pathways do so in consultation with their Honors and program/faculty advisors.

-• Psychology: Honors Psychology majors may benefit from pursuing a recommended intensive Psychology Honors course sequence recommended by the Psychology department.
-Interested students should consult with their Honors and Psychology advisors.
+• Psychology: Honors Psychology majors may benefit from pursuing a recommended intensive Psychology Honors course sequence.

-Students interested in the Honors Bachelor's of Musical Arts Program in the Chicago College of Performing Arts should visit and apply here.
-Students interested in the Honors Finance Track in the Heller College of Business should visit and apply here.
+Students interested in the Honors Bachelor's of Musical Arts Program in the Chicago College of Performing Arts should visit and apply here

-All students, starting the semester of their admission to the Honors Program, must enroll in one 3-credit Honors course each term they’re enrolled*, except for their penultimate semester, when they’ll register for 4 Honors credits (HON 398: Honors Research Proseminar, 1 credit** + Honors seminar course, 3 credits).
-Any exceptions will be explored and approved as part of a member’s required Honors advising.
+Any exceptions must be explored and approved as part of required Honors advising.
 When a member does not meet the continuous enrollment requirement, but is still making adequate progress (see section below), they must register for any missed continuous enrollment credits in subsequent semesters, in consultation with their Honors advisor.

 Bachelor of Musical Arts and Honors Finance students must also meet their programs' requirements, which can be found at their respective catalog pages.